TJ Friedl Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.
+- The Braves pitching staff ranks second in the league with a collective 9.6 strikeouts per nine innings.

-- The Braves have the seventh-ranked team ERA across all MLB pitching staffs (3.81).
+- The Braves have the seventh-ranked team ERA across all league pitching staffs (3.84).

-- Braves pitchers combine to rank 14th in baseball in home runs surrendered (81 total, 1.1 per game).
+- Braves pitchers combine to surrender 85 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- Shuster (4-2) gets the starting nod for the Braves in his ninth start of the season.
-He's put together a 4.57 ERA in 41 1/3 innings pitched, with 23 strikeouts.

-- In his most recent appearance on Friday, June 16 against the Colorado Rockies, the lefty tossed 5 2/3 innings, allowing one earned run while surrendering five hits.
+- The righty's most recent appearance came on Sunday against the Colorado Rockies, when he threw five innings, surrendering three earned runs while giving up five hits.

-- The 24-year-old has put up a 4.57 ERA and 5 strikeouts per nine innings across eight games this season, while giving up a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.